Gavinok/ghighlight/README.md

 ### Installing

-Simply add ghighlight.pl to your path
+Simply add ghighlight.pl to your PATH

 ## Usage